IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering: Transfer Function Optimization Approach

-To automate the transfer function optimization process, we first formalize human behavior during transfer function design.
-We begin by defining the fundamental elements of the transfer function design process as listed in Tab. \ref{tab:formulation}.
+To automate the transfer function design process, we first formalize human behavior during transfer function design.
+We begin by defining the fundamental elements of the transfer function design process.
 Let \( D \) denote the volumetric dataset, \( T \) represent the transfer function design space, and \( V \) be the visualization result space.
 A transfer function \( t \in T \) maps volume data values to optical properties, and the volume rendering process is formulated as: $R: (D, T) \rightarrow V$.
 Transfer function design is an iterative optimization process that seeks an optimal transfer function \( t^* \in T \), such that the corresponding visualization result $v^* = R(D, t^*)$ best satisfies the user's visual requirements.

 Inspired by research on the transfer function design process \cite{Pfister2001bakeoff}, we decompose the human transfer function design process into three key optimization steps: Trial, Insight, and Replanning.